LyndonKong/CPR/README.md

 # Efficient and Stable Offline-to-online Reinforcement Learning via Continual Policy Revitalization

 The official code for "Efficient and Stable Offline-to-online Reinforcement Learning via Continual Policy Revitalization", (IJCAI'24), to appear.
-The link to this pape will soon be available.
+The paper will soon be released.

 ## Install Dependency